 Last Section - Goat Trail to the Mount Beerwah Summit

-This last leg is easy doesn’t involve any climbing or scrambling.
-A winding path leads around Beerwah’s face on a rocky goat trail to the summit.
+This last leg is easy and doesn't involve any climbing or scrambling.
+A winding path leads around Beerwah's face on a rocky goat trail to the summit.

 The Mount Beerwah Summit